paulbricman/paulbricman.github.io/_posts/2020-09-20-the-pocket-philosopher.md

 **Chatbot:** Can you elaborate on that?

 **User:** Maybe the atmosphere is sort of acting like a giant prism, making the sky seem blue.

+---

 Having the chatbot simply spit out random questions from a tiny collection might get repetitive.
 A more pleasant conversation partner might require adding more powerful natural language processing capabilities.
 This would make the chatbot able to pose questions which include your messages as context, like in the dialogues at the beginning.
 Instead of responding with predefined strings, it would use templates which adapt to the topic of discussion.
-An iconic example of this was 1970's Eliza, a "therapist" chatbot designed to make users reflect on their feelings:
+An iconic example of this was 1970's Eliza, a "therapist" chatbot designed to make users reflect on their feelings.

+---

 **Eliza:** *Hello, I am Eliza.
 I'll be your therapist today.*